Salary: See Position Description USD

 All qualified applicants must attend a mandatory swim test and an interview.
 The first test is tentatively scheduled for March 4, 2023.
 For your application to be considered during the first test, it must be received no later than February 24, 2023.
 Additional test dates to be determined by staffing needs.
 Applications received after all positions have been filled will be considered in the case of a vacancy or program needs.

-Classifications in this occupational series perform work involving the safe and efficient operation of a community swimming pool and/or wading pool, and assist in the planning of swimming recreation programs.
+Classifications in this occupational series perform work involving the protection of life, including the enforcement of safety rules and regulations, at a community swimming pool and/or wading pool.

 Essential functions of the job include, but are not limited to, the following:

 Ensures Department services are provided with exceptional customer service and the highest level of ethical standards.

 Maintains the safety of the public by monitoring the activities of swimmers in and around a public swimming pool.